 \subsection{Algorithmic summary}

-To conclude the method section, we provide an overview of BMFIA in form of pseudo-algorithms for its initial training phase in Algorithm \ref{alg:offline_bmfia} and its inference phase (with continuous updates for the multi-fidelity conditional) in Algorithm \ref{alg:online_bmfia}.
+To conclude the method section, we provide an overview of BMFIA in the form of pseudo-algorithms for its initial training phase in Algorithm \ref{alg:offline_bmfia} and its inference phase (with continuous updates for the MF conditional) in Algorithm \ref{alg:online_bmfia}.
 The VB-EM Algorithm \ref{alg:vb_em_tau} for the MF likelihood precision $\tau$ (which is part of the inference phase \ref{alg:online_bmfia}) is presented in Appendix \ref{sec:vb_em_tau}.
 In the first \emph{initial training phase} of BMFIA (Algorithm \ref{alg:offline_bmfia}), we generate training inputs $\bx_i$ sampled from the (joint) prior model $\bx_i\sim p(\bx)$ (see Section \ref{sec: training_data}).
 Afterwards, we realize the associated LF and HF simulations $\Ylf_i = \Mlf(\bx_i)$, and $\Yhf_i = \Mhf(\bx_i)$ to gather the training data $\mathcal{D}=[\Zlf_i,\Yhf_i]$, with $\Zlf_i=\{\Ylf_i,X_i\}$.
-We then train the probabilistic regression model, approximating the multi-fidelity conditional $p(\Yhf|\Zlf)$ on $\mathcal{D}$.
+We then train the probabilistic regression model, approximating the MF conditional $p(\Yhf|\Zlf)$ on $\mathcal{D}$.
 Once the probabilistic regression model is trained, we transition to the inference phase of BMFIA, which is given in Algorithm \ref{alg:online_bmfia}.
-Here, the probabilistic regression model approximates the multi-fidelity conditional and gives rise to the multi-fidelity log-likelihood.
-In this phase, we conduct sparse variational inference (see Section \ref{sec: svi} along with variational Bayes Expectation-Maximization (VB-EM) (see Sections \ref{sec:small_data_approx} and \ref{sec: svi}) to iteratively calculate updates for the variational parameters $\bphi$ in the variational distribution $q_{\mathrm{MF}}(\bx|\bphi)$, which approximates the multi-fidelity posterior $\pmf(\bx|\Yobs)$.
+Here, the probabilistic regression model approximates the MF conditional and gives rise to the MF log-likelihood.
+In this phase, we conduct sparse VI (see Section \ref{sec: svi} along with VB-EM (see Sections \ref{sec:small_data_approx} and \ref{sec: svi}) to iteratively calculate updates for the variational parameters $\bphi$ in the variational distribution $q_{\mathrm{MF}}(\bx|\bphi)$, which approximates the MF posterior $\pmf(\bx|\Yobs)$.
 In the inference phase, we only need to evaluate the LF model $\Mlf(\bx)$ and the adjoint LF model $\Alf\left(\bx,\nabla_{\Ylf}\lmf(\Ylf)\right)$ for the involved gradients, which is a crucial advantage of BMFIA.
-Optionally, we can update the multi-fidelity conditional after some iterations of the SVI algorithm by adding additional training data sampled from the current variational posterior approximation using Algorithm \ref{alg:offline_bmfia} (with the current posterior approximation instead of the prior) and continuously retraining the multi-fidelity approximation.
+Optionally, we can update the MF conditional after some iterations of the SVI algorithm by adding additional training data sampled from the current variational posterior approximation using Algorithm \ref{alg:offline_bmfia} (with the current posterior approximation instead of the prior) and continuously retraining the MF approximation.

 \FloatBarrier